OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/servicenow-azure-devops-services-integration.md

 # Integration Configuration

-* Log in into {{SITENAME}}.
+* Log in into <code class="expression">space.vars.SITENAME</code>.
 The default credentials are: User Name: admin, Password: password.

 <p align="center">
   <img src="../../assets/Getting_Started_With_Application_Image_1G_a.png" alt="Getting Started" />
 </p>

 >**Note**: Proxy parameters: Before you proceed with the configuration, check whether the system is behind a proxy server.
-If yes, then set up [proxy parameters](../../manage/administrator/proxy-setting.md) in {{SITENAME}}.
+If yes, then set up [proxy parameters](../../manage/administrator/proxy-setting.md) in <code class="expression">space.vars.SITENAME</code>.

 * Click **Integrate** on the top right corner of the screen and then click the plus [+] icon.